AntonKrutikov/go-webrtc-pion-to-pion-example/README.txt

     ICETransportPolicy: webrtc.ICETransportPolicyRelay
 When it set, then clients take only 'relay' candidates from TURN server (this line with ip address of TURN listener will be added by TURN server)

+PART 2: add web client in chain

+Server serve simple page on 127.0.0.1:6000/web (look in console)